jhallen/exorsim/doc/edos.md

 It has similar language features to early 1970s Dartmouth and HP-2000 BASIC, except no matrix functions.

-Mike Douglas ported this "Astral disk BASIC" from the Astral-2000.
+Mike Douglas ported this "Astral disk BASIC" from the Astral-2000 disk images provided by Ben Zotto.

 The Astral-2000 manual for it is here: